Red dwarf rasbora: Taxonomy

 Microrasbora, until recently, included a number of described species.
 Microrasbora erythromicron was first shown to be a member of the genus Danio in 1999.
 This move has been confirmed by numerous studies.
 Three other species, M. gatesi, M. kubotai, and M. nana, and M. microphthalma were moved to a new genus, Microdevario, leaving Microrasbora rubescens as the only confirmed species in the genus.
 However, Fang et al. did not comment on the placement of Microrasbora microphthalma, although Eschmeyer's Catalog of Fishes has placed this species in Microdevario.

 Description

 The males dwarf red rasbora reaches up to 3.0 cm in length,the females dwarf red rasbora reaches up to 4.0 cm in length.
 Its meristics are that there are 2 spines and 6-7 soft rays in the dorsal fin and 3 spines and 10-12 soft rays in the anal fin.
-The females are less instensly coloured than the males and are larger and have a much deeper body,the males have the bright flame red coloured and a distinct metallic blue line above their flame red coloured, while the females have not obviously one,the males will display their best colours and some interesting behaviour as they compete with one other for females attention.
+The females are less intensely coloured than the males and are larger and have a much deeper body,the males have the bright flame red coloured and a distinct metallic blue line above their flame red coloured, while the females have not obviously one,the males will display their best colours and some interesting behaviour as they compete with one other for females attention.